w3f-community/asylum-item-nft/docs/items-metadata-standard.md

 # Items metadata standard

-Every Item in the Asylum ecosystem can have custom metadata and inherit metadata from its Template (including Interpretations).
-Below there is a detailed diagram showing NFT-item related entities and their relations.
+All NFT items in Asylum ecosystem extends `pallet_uniques` and `RMRK` standards and inherits tranferability and extensibility.
+But we want also to bring gaming semantics and interoperability to items, that's why we introduced such abstractions as Template and Interpretation.

 ## Asylum entities flow diagram